You probably here because some website speed test is showing you warning about leverage browser cache for Google Analytics. Right?

 You host google analytics locally’

-What Does It Really Mean To Host Fonts Locally
+What Does It Really Mean To Host Analytics Locally

 Almost all websites (typical) use Google Analytics these days to track number of visitors and other related data.